MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 # Set-TransportConfig

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-TransportConfig cmdlet to modify the transport configuration settings for the whole Microsoft Exchange Server 2010 organization.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Set-TransportConfig cmdlet to modify the transport configuration settings for the whole Exchange organization.